Logo

 One app.

-TakeRest replaces Postman, DBeaver, Redis Insight, MinIO Browser, GitHub Desktop, and Docker Desktop — without the Electron tax, without forced accounts, and without your credentials ever leaving your machine.
+TakeRest replaces Postman, DBeaver / MongoDB Compass, Redis Insight, MinIO Browser, GitHub Desktop, and Docker Desktop — without the Electron tax, without forced accounts, and without your credentials ever leaving your machine.

 Your credentials never leave your machine.
 No account required.